elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your PostgreSQL server:

 - The server host address where the PostgreSQL is hosted.
-- The port on which the PostgreSQL server runs.
+- The port where the PostgreSQL is hosted.
-- The username the connector will use to log in to PostgreSQL.
+- The username the connector will use to log in to the PostgreSQL.
-- The password the connector will use to log in to PostgreSQL.
+- The password the connector will use to log in to the PostgreSQL.
-- Name of the database to ingest data from.
+- The database name where the connector will query data.
 - SSL certificate if you want to establish secured connections.

 ℹ️ User needs to set `track_commit_timestamp` to `on` using `ALTER SYSTEM SET track_commit_timestamp = on;` query to fetch last updated time.